-The following land use plans and environmental documents are currently available for public review:
+The following active land use plans and environmental documents are currently available for public review:

 The Park District is preparing a Land Use Plan Amendment for Black Diamond Mines Regional Preserve in Antioch to incorporate and open to the public 575 additional acres of land adjacent to the park.
 The planning area affords opportunities to open three local trailheads to the public and a new staging area at the former Arata Ranch along Somersville Road to include parking and public and staff facilities that will contribute to environmental and historical education.
 The Land Use Plan Amendment will establish a long-range vision that integrates resource management with public access, use and interpretation.
 A public input meeting was held on November 14, 2013, at the Antioch Community Center.
 At that meeting, Park District staff presented a preliminary park design concept and an update on the planning process.
 The public shared its ideas and staff is incorporating this input into the draft Land Use Plan Amendment, which should be released to the public in 2015.
 For additional information, please contact Senior Park Planner, Raphael Breines, at 510-544-2325.